achao2013/deep3dmap/README.md

 - **Modular Design**

-  We decompose the reconstruction framework into different components and one can easily construct a customized reconstruction framework by combining different modules.
+  We decompose the reconstruction/understanding framework into different components and one can easily construct a customized reconstruction/understanding framework by combining different modules.

 - **plug and play deep modules**

-  We plug and use some polular deep modules like stylegan2, face-alignment and so on
+  We plug and use some polular deep modules like stylegan2, face-alignment and so on.
+  *We integrate nerfstudio for nerf explore and visualization*

 - **Support of multiple frameworks of 3d reconstruction from image or images**